RKPinata/foam/ashes-of-crimson/language/worldbuilders_guide.md

 ## 1. Phonology

-> _internal: The sound system is distinctively Germanic/Norse, characterized by hard consonants, distinctive clusters, and a clear vowel system.
+_Internal: The sound system is distinctively Germanic/Norse, characterized by hard consonants, distinctive clusters, and a clear vowel system._

 ### 1.1 Consonant Inventory
 | Category | Sounds | Notes |